linode/docs/docs/guides/websites/lms/install-canvas-lms-on-ubuntu-2204/index.md

     You are connected to database "postgres" as user "postgres" via socket in "/var/run/postgresql" at port "5432".
     ```

-1. Type `\q` and press **Enter** to exit the interactive environment.
+1. Enter `\q` to exit the interactive environment.

-1. Type `exit` and press **Enter** to exit the PostgreSQL environment.
+1. Enter `exit` to exit the PostgreSQL environment.
 You should see the following output indicating that you have successfully disconnected from the PostgreSQL server.

     ```output
     postgres=# logout